 Our audit committee consists of Ole Wikborg, John Gaffney and Frank Sica, as chairman.
-Our board of directors has determined that Frank Sica qualifies as an audit committee "financial expert," as such term is defined in Regulation S-K promulgated by the SEC.
+Our board of directors has determined that Frank Sica gualifies as an audit committee "financial expert." as such term is defined in Regulation S-K promulgated by the SEC.
 The audit committee is responsible for:

-- the appointment, compensation, retention and oversight of independent auditors and approving any non-audit services performed by such auditor; - assisting the board in monitoring the integrity of our financial statements, the independent auditors'

-- qualifications and independence, the performance of the independent accountants and our internal audit function and our compliance with legal and regulatory requirements; - annually reviewing an independent auditors' report describing the auditing firm's internal quality-control procedures, and any material issues raised by the most recent internal quality control review, or peer review, of the auditing firm; - · discussing the annual audited financial and quarterly statements with management and the independent auditors; - · discussing earnings press releases, as well as financial information and earnings guidance provided to analysts and rating agencies; - · discussing policies with respect to risk assessment and risk management; - · meeting separately, and periodically, with management, internal auditors and the independent auditor; - · reviewing with the independent auditor any audit problems or difficulties and management's responses; - setting clear hiring policies for employees or former employees of the independent auditors; - annually reviewing the adequacy of the audit committee's written charter, the internal audit charter, the scope of the annual internal audit plan and the results of internal audits; - reporting regularly to the full board of directors; and - · handling such other matters that are specifically delegated to the audit committee by the board of directors from time to time.
+- performed by such auditor; - assisting the board in monitoring the integrity of our financial statements, the independent auditors' - gualifications and independence, the performance of the independent accountants and our internal audit function and our compliance with legal and regulatory requirements; - discussing the annual audited financial and guarterly statements with management and the independent auditors; - discussing earnings press releases, as well as financial information and earnings guidance provided to analysts and rating agencies: - discussing policies with respect to risk assessment and risk management; - meeting separately, and periodically, with management, internal auditors and the independent auditor; - reviewing with the independent auditor any audit problems or difficulties and management's responses; - setting clear hiring policies for employees or former employees of the independent auditors; - annually reviewing the adequacy of the audit committee's written charter, the internal audit charter, the scope of the annual internal audit plan and the results of internal audits; - reporting regularly to the full board of directors; and - to time.